supermemo-wiki/SuperMemo.Wiki/blogs/guillem.md

 <iframe src="https://anchor.fm/pleasurable-learning/embed" height="240px" width="800px" frameborder="0" scrolling="no"></iframe>

-If you want to participate in the podcast sharing your thouths and experiences, please fill up <a href="https://forms.gle/fXsBXGYNugj6urn27">this form</a> and I will contact you.
+> If you want to participate in the podcast sharing your thoughts and experiences, please fill up <a href="https://forms.gle/fXsBXGYNugj6urn27">this form</a> and I will contact you.
+{.is-info}

 ## Support my work
 > <b>[Patreon pledge](https://www.patreon.com/pleasurable_learning)</b>